-Income tax in Spain generally varies between 19% à 45%.
+Income tax in Spain or IRPF (Impuesto sobre la Renta de las Personas Físicas) generally varies between 19% à 45%.
 In fact, it is deducted at a progressive rate according to your salary.
-You are required to fill a tax declaration before the 30th of June whereby the “Campana de Rentas” begins.
-Spain residents may be eligible to some benefits or deductions according to their personal situation, that is, if they have children and if they have to pay transport fees, etc.
+You are required to file a tax declaration (declaración de la Renta) before the 30th of June whereby the “Campaña de Rentas” begins in April.
+During this time you can submit your Renta online.
+Spanish residents may be eligible to some benefits or deductions according to their personal situation, for example, if they have children and if they have to pay transport fees, etc.

-Note that tax in Spain is calculated as from the first payment.
+Note that tax in Spain is calculated as from the first income received.
 However, there is no exemption threshold for income tax although rebates and certain deductions apply.

-Independent workers have to pay their income tax and make their social contribution themselves.
-It is therefore recommended that they hire an accountant or a tax adviser to assist them with related procedures.
-Tax rates for independent workers vary between 18% and 43%.
+Independent workers including freelancers (autónomos) have to pay their income tax and make their social contribution themselves.
+It is therefore recommended that they hire an accountant or tax adviser (gestor) to assist them with related procedures.
+Tax rates for independent workers vary between 15% and 43%.

-Note that your resident or non-resident identification number will be required during all tax related formalities.
+Note that your resident or non-resident identification number (NIE) will be required during all tax related formalities.

-You are required to fill in your tax retun at the latest on June 30 of the following year.
-In case your income does not exceed 22,000 euros, you are exempted from the tax return obligation.
+You are required to fill in your tax return by June 30th of the following year at the latest.
+In case your income does not exceed 22,000 euros, you are not obliged to make a tax return.
 Note that income tax is deducted at source by employers, followed by some adjustment.